sigmaSd/IRust/crates/irust/README.md

 **--reset-config** reset IRust configuration to default

-If input is piped to IRust then it will evaluate it and exit, example: `echo "hello".chars() | irust`
+If input is piped to IRust then it will evaluate it and exit, example: `echo '"hello".chars()' | irust`

 ## Configuration